Skip Navigation

 Mrs. Johnson’s husband, Tom, is a Senior Product Marketing Manager in Critical Care for ICU Medical.
 In addition to being on staff at St. Serra, Mrs. Johnson is also a proud

 “mama bear” to her own three Serra Bears!
-Their son, Dean, graduated from St. Serra in 2022, and is now a freshman at SMCHS.
-Their daughters, Avery and Paige, are currently in second grade and TK at St. Serra, respectively.
+Their son graduated from St. Serra in 2022, and is now a freshman at SMCHS.
+Their daughters are currently in second grade and TK at St. Serra.
 They spend their weekends taking Tori (their Rhodesian Ridgeback) on trail hikes, rolling out wrestling mats in their garage for family Jiu Jitsu matches, and cheering on their kids at soccer games and wrestling tournaments.

 Currently, Mrs. Johnson is supporting our teachers in evaluating materials and digital platforms for a new ELA curriculum they will be piloting.
 She shares, “Whether it’s troubleshooting software, meeting with educational software reps, working with teachers, or supporting parents and students, each day brings something new and challenging my way!”